Oil Changes, Filters & Fluids

 Types of Fluid in Your Vehicle

 Changing the fluids in your vehicle is a critical part of maintaining your vehicle.
-Debris like dust, metallic shavings, condensation & other contaminates can cause damage to critical systems.
-When we change the fluid in your vehicle we use vehicle-specific fluids.
-These are usually listed in your owner’s manual.
+Debris like dust, metallic shavings, condensation & other contaminants will cause damage to critical systems.
+When we change the fluid in your vehicle we use vehicle-specific fluids, including specifically recommended oil for vehicle oil changes.
+These are generally listed in your owner’s manual.

 - Engine Oil: helps keep your engine lubricated, cleaned & cool.

 - Transmission Fluid: acts as a lubricant for all the moving parts in your transmission.
 In an automatic transmission it helps cool and acts as a conduit for transferring power from the engine.

 - Coolant/Antifreeze: helps cool your engine in hot weather and prevents freezing during cold weather.
 When replacing mix with water for a 50/50 mix.

 - Power Steering: the hydraulic fluid that transmits the power in power steering system.

 - Brake Fluid: a type of hydraulic fluid used in hydraulic brake applications.
 It is used to transfer force into pressure.

 - Transfer Case Fluid: in 4 wheel drive vehicles, keeps the gears lubricated and moving, helping to transfer power